 Identification

-The highlighted veins on the forewing appear as white stripes and together with white stripes on the thorax give it a diagnostic look.
+Distinctive with highlighted veins on the forewing appearing as white stripe, together with white stripes on the thorax.

 Life cycle